sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 * First, ask yourself what question is your research trying to answer?
 (Please reference the above link.)

+"Questions that ask who, what, when, or where are important, but they may ask only about matters of settled fact (though not always).
+Questions that ask *how** and **why** are more likely to invite deeper research and lead to more interesting answers." - The Craft of Research by Wayne Booth

 ## Assignment: The “elevator pitch” / Thesis Statement
 Read [Indiana University's How To Write a Thesis Statement](http://www.indiana.edu/~wts/pamphlets/thesis_statement.shtml) BEFORE you write your thesis statement.